isomerpages/sp-dndas/_about/Singapore Polytechnic.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/05_SP.png">
 </div>
-<p>Singapore Polytechnic (SP) has been at the forefront of integrating Humanity-Centred
+<p>At Singapore Polytechnic (SP), HCD+ is central to how we educate, collaborate
-Design (HCD+) into its educational framework, business collaborations, and community initiatives.
-This approach prioritises human well-being, cultural inclusivity, and environmental sustainability, aligning with the United Nations' Sustainable Development Goals (SDGs).</p>
+and serve.
+This approach prioritises human well-being, cultural inclusivity and environmental sustainability, aligning with the United Nations’ SDGs.</p>
 <p><strong>Educational Integration of HCD+</strong>
 </p>
-<p>SP's commitment to HCD+ is evident across its curriculum and pedagogical
+<p>SP’s commitment to HCD+ is reflected in its curriculum and teaching approach.
-strategies.
-The institution employs design thinking methodologies to cultivate critical thinking, empathy, and problem-solving skills among students.
-Programs such as the Business Essentials Through Action (BETA) Programme exemplify this integration, offering Year 1 business students hands-on experience in venture creation and industry mentorship, with a focus on social impact and ethical entrepreneurship.</p>
+By applying design thinking methodologies, students are equipped with critical thinking, empathy and problem-solving skills.
+One example is the Business Essentials Through Action (BETA) programme, which gives Year 1 business students hands-on experience in venture creation and mentorship, with a focus on social impact and ethical entrepreneurship.</p>
 <p><strong>Industry Collaboration and Innovation</strong>
 </p>
-<p>SP's User Experience Centre collaborates with industry partners to tackle
+<p>SP’s User Experience Centre collaborates with organisations to address
 complex challenges using the HCD+ Innovation framework.
-This multidisciplinary approach enables the development of sustainable solutions that address real-world problems .
-Additionally, SP's Industry &amp; Partnerships division facilitates co-location opportunities, allowing businesses to work alongside students and faculty on applied projects, fostering an ecosystem of innovation and shared learning.</p>
+This multidisciplinary approach supports the development of sustainable, real-world solutions.
+SP’s Industry &amp; Partnerships Department also facilitates co-location opportunities, where companies work alongside students and staff on applied projects, creating shared spaces for innovation and learning.</p>
 <p><strong>Community Engagement and Global Outreach</strong>
 </p>
-<p>SP extends its HCD+ philosophy beyond the campus through various community
+<p>Beyond campus, SP brings the HCD+ approach into the wider community through
-engagement initiatives.
-The institution's involvement in international events, such as the Don Norman Design Award (DNDA) Summit, underscores its dedication to promoting design as a force for good.
-By hosting the DNDA25 Summit in Singapore, SP provides a platform for early-career practitioners, educators, and changemakers to collaborate and share insights on sustainable design practices.</p>
+outreach efforts and global platforms.
+Its involvement in international events, such as the Don Norman Design Award (DNDA) Summit, reflects SP’s belief in design as a force for good.
+By hosting DNDA25 in Singapore, SP provides a platform for early-career practitioners, educators and changemakers to exchange ideas and explore sustainable design.</p>
-<p>Singapore Polytechnic's proactive adoption and promotion of HCD+ principles
+<p>SP’s integration and promotion of HCD+ reflects a broader effort to shape
-reflect its commitment to shaping a future where education, business, and community development are harmoniously aligned with human-centric and sustainable values.
-Through its integrated approach, SP continues to inspire and equip individuals and organizations to design solutions that are not only innovative but also ethically responsible and socially impactful.</p>
+a future where education, business and communities grow in alignment with human-centred and sustainable values.
+Through this integrated approach, SP continues to inspire and support individuals and organisations to design solutions that are not only innovative, but also ethically grounded and socially meaningful.</p>